-This 1966 NBC adventure series starred Robert Loggia as a former cat burglar who decided to turn straight and become a bodyguard-for-hire.
+This 1966-1967 NBC adventure show starred Robert Loggia as a former cat burglar who decided to turn straight and become a bodyguard-for-hire.

 NBC’s T.H.E.
 Cat was a half-hour action/suspense series that starred Robert Loggia as Thomas Hewitt Edward Cat, a former acrobat and thief turned professional bodyguard.
 According to press material from the network, “usually his clients are marked for death.
 Only T.H.E.
 Cat stands between them and their would-be killers” .
 NBC gave it the 9:30-10PM time slot on Fridays following The Man from U.N.C.L.E., where it would compete with The Milton Berle Show on ABC and The CBS Friday Night Movie.

 Cat operated out of a night club called Casa del Gato, or House of the Cat, owned by Pepe Cordoza (played by Robert Carricut).
 R.G.
 Armstrong played Captain MacAllister, Cat’s police liaison.
 The series premiered on Friday, September 16th, 1966 to mostly positive reviews.
 Aleene MacMinn, writing in The Los Angeles Times, called it a “very slick production” and predicted that “strong lead-in from The Man from UNCLE should help build and audience for this one and if the quality of the initial segment is maintained the audience will probably stay” .

 Do you all recall a program called T.H.E.
 Cat?
 It was in the early 60’s I think.
 The character was a “cat burglar” named Thomas Huelett (sp?)
 Edward Cat.
 Ring any bell?
 Any information on it?
 Thanks